TempestSource/netconfig/README.md

 # Network Configuration and Setup

-This is the code infrastructure for my homelab network.
-The infrastructure is designed around two main focuses:
+The code infrastructure behind my homelab network, centered around 2 main focuses:

 ## Automation
-- The network configuration should deploy automatically and reliably
+- The network configuration should deploy mostly automatically and reliably
-- Running the configuration multiple times should leave the network in the same state without erasing data
-- Little to no manual configuration should need to be done following deployment
+- Running configurations to setup new resources should not break old resources

 ## Modularity
-- Changing out a specific piece of software for another should not require redesigning the entire infrastructure
-- If something is manually added for instance to test out a piece of software, the manual changes should not be erased
+- Resources can be changed for other implementations without redesigning core infrastructure
+- Manually configured resources should not be removed or overwritten by automation

 # Virtual Machines

-Running everything in virtual machines makes managing the network infrastructure more modular and easier to manage
-- Less physical machines if running servers of varying operating systems or enforcing segmentation
-- Ease of managing and backing up resources for services
-- Can easily create and destroy environments for testing
+Virtual machines are used to isolate services and resources
+- Requires fewer phyiscal machines
+- Eases the creation and management of backups
+- Test environments can be freely created and destroyed without worry
+- Segments resources to prevent cascading failures

 ## Promox + Terraform

-Proxmox runs as the main server's operating system and provides a user-friendly interface for managing virtual machines.
-By adding Terraform to the mix, Proxmox virtual machines can be automatically managed through IaC, and their configurations can be easily backed up and reused/reconfigured.
+Proxmox provides an easy to use interface to virtual machine management, as well as convenient features such as API token creation for management and monitoring.

+Terraform leverages this API to declaratively manage virtual machines without affecting unmanged virtual machines or destroying data.

 # Kubernetes / Containers

-Containers allow software deployments to become distro-agnostic, resuable and easily modified to suit various purposes.
-Kubernetes allows these containers to become automagically scalable which may seem overkill for a homelab environment, but will hopefully work wonders at LAN parties for load balancing LAN cache servers.
-Additional containers can automatically spin up on physical/virtual machines using seperate physical NICs when needed to maintain a 1Gb/s download speed even with 20 concurrent users on a 2x10Gb/s backbone.
+Containers enable software to be further isolated and abstracted, providing a series of benefits such as:
+- Distro-agnostic software, allowing the use choose nearly any operating system
+- Ease of installation
+- Declarative configurations

+Kubernetes leverages the benefits of containers and provides abstractions to increase container availability and scalability
+- Containers can be distributed across nodes, providing high-availabity in the event a node is unavailable
+- Containers can also be scaled across nodes to provide load balancing when a container's resources become strained